90t/book-club/README.md

 - of this website
 - I wanted to see if I could develop a messaging system without having to leave the flask eco system
 - Creating Database for users & Post & followers with SQLACHemy
-- A driver behind the conception of this project was one to one , many to many, many to one, one to none, database relationsips
+- A driver behind the conception of this project is the one to many, & many to many database relationsip of the followers
 - For this task I would need a database, this was a key feature that I needed to explore & my application would depend on it
 - I also wanted to explore Flask-SQLAlchemy, the orm which allows a dev to programme a database
 - Another key driver behind this project was idea of building a fullstack application with flask & cloud9, this was of course a challenge